uclh-criu/testuclhbookdown/sessions/8-recap-r-sql.md

 We will use the same decovid-omop database and similar queries that we experimented with in the SQL course.

-In the `learning-datascience` RStudio project, navigate to the folder `database-use` in the files explorer in the lower right panel of RStudio.
+In the `uclh-data-training` RStudio project, navigate to the folder `database-use` in the files explorer in the lower right panel of RStudio.